To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning

 \subsection{Datasets}

 \mypara{Pre-training Dataset.} Prior 3D transfer learning approaches \cite{wang2021occo,afham2022crosspoint,xie2020pointcontrast,hou2021exploring} have typically focused on pre-training datasets with limited domain shifts to downstream tasks, such as within the synthetic shape setting \cite{shapenet2015,wu20153d} or the real scene scenario \cite{Dai_2017_CVPR_scannet,armeni20163d}.
-Interestingly, among them, PointContrast \cite{xie2020pointcontrast} argued against pre-training on synthetic data and stated that supervised pre-training is an upper bound to performance (see Sec.~3.1 therein).
+Interestingly, among them, PointContrast \cite{xie2020pointcontrast} argued against pre-training on synthetic data and stated that supervised pre-training is an upper bound to information gain from pre-training (see Sec.~3.1 therein).
 Our experimental findings (\cref{sec:Evaluation}), however, suggest that this is not always the case and help to refine this statement.
 We thus select ShapeNet \cite{shapenet2015} to evaluate the utility of pre-training with synthetic data, and focus on its transfer utility in downstream tasks with varying domain shifts, as elaborated below.

-\mypara{Downstream Datasets and Tasks.} To comprehensively investigate different 3D transfer learning scenarios, we consider downstream tasks encompassing both 1) \emph{synthetic} vs. \emph{real} data and 2) \emph{object} vs. \emph{scene}-level 3D data, which exhibit a wide range of similarity to ShapeNet (51,300 annotated 3D synthetic shapes in 55 categories), used for pre-training: \begin{itemize} \item \textbf{ModelNet40} \cite{wu20153d} is a synthetic object-level dataset with 3D shapes resembling those in ShapeNet.
-It consists of 12,311 shapes and 40 object classes for the shape classification task, 20 of these classes can be found in ShapeNet. \item \textbf{ScanObjectNN} \cite{uy2019revisiting} is a real object-level dataset with scanned 3D shapes featuring noise and background, vastly different from the clean shapes in ShapeNet.
-There are 15,000 shapes and 15 object classes for the shape classification task, 9 of these classes can be found in ShapeNet. \item \textbf{S3DIS} \cite{armeni20163d} is a real scene-level dataset consisting of 3D scans of 6 large-scale indoor areas in office buildings and 13 semantic categories for the semantic segmentation task. \end{itemize}
+\mypara{Downstream Datasets and Tasks.} To comprehensively investigate different 3D transfer learning scenarios, we consider downstream tasks encompassing both 1) \emph{synthetic} vs. \emph{real} data and 2) \emph{object} vs. \emph{scene}-level 3D data, which exhibit a wide range of similarity to ShapeNet (51,300 annotated 3D synthetic shapes in 55 categories), used for pre-training:

+\begin{itemize} \item \textbf{ModelNet40} \cite{wu20153d} is a synthetic object-level dataset with 3D shapes resembling those in ShapeNet.
+It consists of 12,311 shapes and 40 object classes for the shape classification task, and 20 of these classes can be found in ShapeNet.

+\item \textbf{ScanObjectNN} \cite{uy2019revisiting} is a real object-level dataset with scanned 3D shapes featuring noise and background, vastly different from the clean shapes in ShapeNet.
+There are 15,000 shapes and 15 object classes for the shape classification task, and 9 of these classes can be found in ShapeNet.

+\item \textbf{S3DIS} \cite{armeni20163d} is a real scene-level dataset consisting of 3D scans of 6 large-scale indoor areas in office buildings and 13 semantic categories for the semantic segmentation task.